1974 First immigrant gathering at 3030 Courtland Ave, Chicago

 Rev. Stephenson presenting a check for the September 11, 2001 victims

-By its profile and ministry scope, ICAG today is literally international.
-It strives to serve the wider world, rather than the mere home grounds.
+True to its name, ICAG strives to serve the wider world, rather than the mere home grounds.
 The church runs a vibrant Sunday school, youth church, mission trips, summer programs, and visitation events, all of which in turn inspire other ongoing mission ventures.
-Several members of ICAG run independent overseas ministries of their own in which the whole congregation also participates actively.
+Several members of ICAG run indendent overseas ministries of their own in which the whole congregation also participates actively.
+Come and see your call take shape!